 Tuition, Travel and Other Costs

 The MSAT program at Spalding is a 67 credit hour degree.
-The cost per credit hour is $795.
+For the ’20-’21 academic year, the cost per credit hour is $795.
 Students will complete 4 core semesters and 1 summer course.
 Throughout the program curriculum students complete 5 clinical education rotations that may require additional travel costs, which vary from student to student.
 Students are required to provide their own transportation for clinical education rotations.

 Federal Student Loans